Goutch/HellbenderEngine/README.md

 Q: Why should I use this engine instead of unity/unreal?
 A: You shouldn't this is a toy engine made for me.

+### Compiling
+These are 2 tested compilers :
+- VC (always)
+- GCC (sometimes)

 ### Notes:
 HBE used to support Opengl but it is deprecated as of now I am not sure if I will support it in the future.
-Checkout the opengl branch if you want a "working" Opengl version.
+Checkout the opengl branch if you want a "working" Opengl version.(Warning the engine was nothing like it is today)

 ![Path Tracing Screenshot](https://github.com/Goutch/HellbenderEngine/blob/develop/screenshots/pathtracing.PNG)